Calls for investigations after power restored in Manhattan

 “We have a lot of networks that have aging infrastructure and antiquated systems,” he said.
 “We have to build higher levels of resiliency.”

-New York Gov. Andrew Cuomo and New York City Mayor Bill de Blasio, who was criticized for being on the presidential campaign trail when the outage happened, both said they would be directing agencies under their control to look into what happened.
+New York Gov. Andrew Cuomo and New York City Mayor Bill de Blasio both said they would be directing agencies under their control to look into what happened.

-“You just can’t have a power outage of this magnitude in this city,” Cuomo said Saturday.
-“It is too dangerous, the potential for public safety risk and chaos is too high, we just can’t have a system that does that, it’s that simple at the end of the day.”
+The questions raised by the blackout weren’t just about the power, they were political as well as de Blasio was criticized for being on the presidential campaign trail when the outage happened.

+He returned to the city on Sunday, and insisted that the situation had been well-managed, that he had been in touch with his staff and started his trip back as soon as it became clear the blackout would not be quickly resolved.

 The outage stymied subway service throughout the city, affecting nearly every line.
 New York City’s Emergency Management Department said the A, C, D, E, F, M, 1, 2, 3, 4, 5, 6 and 7 trains had resumed running in both directions by around 2 a.m.
 Sunday.